 Cupertino receives some aircraft noise from facilities within the region including San Jose International Airport, Moffett Federal Airfield and Palo Alto Airport; however, the Cupertino city limit does not fall within the identified noise contours of any airport.
 One railroad line passes through the Monta Vista neighborhood and connects with the Hanson Permanente Cement Plant.
 This freight railway operates at very low frequencies, with approximately three train trips in each direction per week, usually during the daytime or early evening.
 Non-transportation noise varies from stationary equipment (e.g., air conditioning units) to construction activity.
-Regulation to minimize excessive noise from non-transportation sources includes compliance with the City's noise standards that limit certain noise-generating activity during evening and early morning, when ambient noise levels tend to be lower.
+Regulation to minimize excessive noise from nontransportation sources includes compliance with the City's noise standards that limit certain noise-generating activity during evening and early morning, when ambient noise levels tend to be lower.
 Advancements in technology to muffle sound also reduce noise from construction equipment and stationary equipment such as compressors and generators.
+LAND USE COMPATIBILITY

-Land Use Compatibility The Cupertino Municipal Code, Title 10, outlines the maximum noise levels on receiving properties based upon land use types (Figure HS-8).
+The Cupertino Municipal Code, Title 10, outlines the maximum noise levels on receiving properties based upon land use types (Figure HS-8).
 Land use decisions and the development review process play a large role in minimizing noise impacts on sensitive land uses.
 Noise compatibility may be achieved by avoiding the location of conflicting land uses adjacent to one another and incorporating buffers and noise control techniques including setbacks, landscaping, building transitions, site design, and building construction techniques.
 Selection of the appropriate noise control technique will vary depending on the level of noise that needs to be reduced as well as the location and intended land use.
-Figure HS-8 Land Use Compatibility for Community Noise Environments
+LAND USE COMPATIBILITY FOR COMMUNITY NOISE ENVIRONMENTS reduction requirements is made and included in the design.
+Conventional construction, but with closed windows Representative Sounds and Sound Levels